workfloworchestrator/orchestrator-ui-library/README.md

 git submodule update --remote
 cp apps/wfo-ui/.env.example apps/wfo-iu/.env
 # change the values in the env file to point to your orchestrator backend
-# set auth=false or follow the directions bellow this sections
+# set auth=false or follow the directions below this sections
 npm install
 npm run dev
 ```